 Our campus community has had to adjust quickly to a new way of doing business.
 With a majority of the university’s employees working remotely or on administrative leave, the change to daily operations is monumental.
 The change brings many challenges and requires each of us to find new ways to do things, often outside of our comfort zone.
 Some employees are working from home for the first time, which means figuring out how to stay on task in a new environment that may not lend itself to productivity.
 Keep in mind you can still deliver results without going stir-crazy.

 We encourage you to revisit this page periodically as resources will be updated.
-Please know University Personnel is here to help and support you.
+Please know Human Resources is here to help and support you.

 Tips to Successfully Support Remote Work

 Here are some tips to help support you working remotely.
 Feel free to print them out and keep them close by as a reminder!

 Making your Home Office Feel Like an Office

 Be ready to work by having all your needs.
 If you typically take notes on paper, be sure you have a dedicated notepad and pen at your desk.